wpbrown/oakproxy/README.md

 ## Applications

 In hybrid environments, AD DS service accounts have no sychronization relationship with Azure AD service principals.
-In OAKProxy you can establish the relationship by manually mapping Azure AD service principals to AD DS users (or service accounts *TBD*).
+In OAKProxy you can establish the relationship by manually mapping Azure AD service principals to AD DS accounts.
+In addition to users, the AD DS account can be a gMSA or Computer, but they must be assigned a userPrincipalName.

 # Deployment Scenarios